NO Reproduction in Whole or in Part,

 owned claims in the Portland Canal area.

-and Government Mining articles say the initials were F. P. Stewart as well.
+and Government Mining articles say the initials were F. P. Stewart

 He used to stay at the Dominion Hotel in Victoria